neloe/branch-demo/README.md

 This is the second commit in master

-I'm adding a feature in feature-branch
+I'm adding a feature in feature-branch.
+Hi world!